How to build a solid Google Analytics measurement plan [Step by step + free template]

 - Goal type: destination, event-based, duration, pages/screens per session

 - Funnel path (if required)

-We went over the importance of asking deeper questions when looking at your analytics data.
+We’ve already established the importance of asking more in-depth questions when looking at your analytics data.

-Have your users filled out a form that asks about their profession?
+For example, you can find out if your users filled out a form that asked about their profession.

-You can collect this information as a user-level custom dimension, and then use it to look at how users’ behaviour patterns based on profession.
+You can collect this information as a user-level custom dimension, and use it to look at your users’ behavioral patterns based on their profession.

 This article from Moz highlights some additional examples and goes into how to set up custom dimensions to measure performance.

-Often times your analytics account can get out of hand, and you spend hours trying to figure out how things work and why it’s showing the data that it’s showing.
+Often your analytics account can get out of hand, and you end up spending hours trying to figure out how things work and why it’s showing the data it’s showing.

-By having a measurement plan in place, your team and anyone else with access to your analytics account will have clarity on what’s going on, and things will go much smoother.
+By having a measurement plan in place, your team, and anyone else with access to your analytic account will have some much-needed clarity on everything going on.

 - Enrich your data with additional information